hvdwolf/Joying-RootAssistant/README.md

 The busybox version on the Joying head units is relatively old and buggy.
 The scripts in the busybox-X86 folder will update the busybox version on your system.

 ## Radio Mods
 The standard layout of the Joying radio app is not very nice.
-These mods contain 4 versions of a changed layout.
+These mods contain one version of a changed layout in 4 colors.

 -----